precice/micro-manager/examples/README.md

 When changing the C++ solverdummy to your own solver, make sure to change the `PYBIND11_MODULE` in `micro_cpp_dummy.cpp` to the name that you want to compile to.
 For example, if you want to import the module as `my_solver`, change the line to `PYBIND11_MODULE(my_solver, m) {`.
 Then, change the `micro_file_name` in `micro-manager-config.json` to `my_solver`.

+### Adaptivity

+For the case of adaptivity, the deepcopy function also has to be implemented for the C++ class.
+An example is provided in the `cpp-dummy` directory.